phseo/miil/_pages/joining_us.md

 ---

 ### Joining Us
 We are looking for new group members with passion, talent, and grit!
-To graduate program applicants, it is strongly encouraged to do an internship first
+For prospective graduate program applicants, it is strongly recommended to to undertake an internship beforehand.
+During the internship, you will be treated as equal to our graduate students and expected to conduct independent research aiming to publish a research paper in a top conference.

 #### Research Topics